This post may contain affiliate links. For more information, please read my disclosure policy.

-One of the simplest weekly routines to simply assign a room or task to each day of the week.
-Divide up your house into 5 areas or chores and assign each one to a day of the week.
+One of the simplest weekly routines is to simply assign a room or task to each day of the week.
+Divide up your house into five areas or chores and assign each one to a day of the week.

 Tuesday: Head into the living room and family room.
 Clean the main areas of the house where most of the living is down.
 Dust, sweep, and vacuum the rooms today.
 Consider also cleaning the dining room and eating areas in your house.

-Thursdays: While you can spend Thursdays focusing on the dining room and eating areas of your house, I prefer to schedule those rooms for Tuesdays and spend Thursday running errands.
+Thursdays: While you can spend Thursdays focusing on the dining room and eating areas of your house, I prefer to schedule those rooms for Tuesdays and spend Thursdays running errands.

 In a homeschooling family, there are always errands to run.
 Groceries need to be purchased.
 There’s the bank runs, drops by the post office, and runs to the library.
 Having a specific day for errands helps my house and homeschool flow smoothly.

 Fridays: Focus on the bedrooms.
 Dust the rooms.
 Sweep and vacuum, and change sheets.
 It’s also a great time to have the kids focus on cleaning their individual rooms.